 Firstly, an assessment by a doctor is often enough.
 For example, a history of warming up heel pain and tenderness at the heel is typical.
 Secondly, it is essential to find factors that have led to an injury, such as training errors, muscle tightness, or weakness in the lower legs.

 Generally, imaging assists in the diagnosis.
-Usually, ultrasound is the first choice to detect typical swelling changes and thickening of the plantar fascia.
+Usually, ultrasound is the first choice to detect typical swelling of the plantar fascia.
 It can also exclude other conditions, such as plantar fibroma.
-On the other hand, MRI is used for complex cases or when we think pain is due to other causes, such as bone stress fractures or cysts.
+On the other hand, MRI is used when we think pain is due to different causes, such as bone stress fractures or cysts.

 What is the treatment of heel spurs?